mydhiliknair/ISEB1-Even-Sem-2020/Assignment_MLP/Plagiarism Reports_MLP/NEXT Assignment STEPS.md

     <li><b>PLEASE NOTE</b> Only THREE Collaborators are allowed for a Private Repo</li>
     <li> This means in a team of three - decide beforehand, WHO is submitting the assignment</li>
     <li> This student's repo has to be Private with PB and MKN as Collaborators</li>
-    <li> From next assignment onwards, whoever has a similarity index will be penalized, unless there is a valid        explanation</li>
+    <li> From this assignment onwards, whoever has a similarity index will be penalized, unless there is a valid        explanation</li>
+  <li>Late submission will also be penalized</li>
   <li><b>IMPORTANT:</b>Submission Deadline - 16/May/2020(Sat), 6.00pm</li>
   </ol>